UAV-SAR/Fast-Planner-ROS2/README.md

 # Fast-Planner with ROS 2 Humble and MAVROS Support

-*TO DO: Finish updating launch files, include Gazebo setup, add notes on running the project*
+*TO DO: Finish updating launch files, include Gazebo setup, add notes on running and project structure*

 *Original Work - [Fast-Planner by HKUST Aerial Robotics](https://github.com/HKUST-Aerial-Robotics/Fast-Planner)*